TeamShadow/Tutorials/tutorials/source/classes.rst

 Default Constructors
 ^^^^^^^^^^^^^^^^^^^^^

 A default constructor is a "built-in" constructor that takes in no parameters and can be invoked **only when no other constructor is defined in the class**.
 If this is the case, the default constructor gives each member variable a **default value**.
 For primitive member variables, this is no problem.
-They are assigned their :ref:`default values<nullable-check>`.
+They are assigned default values, usually a variation on ``0``.

 However, what happens to **reference-type** member variables?
 Unless the variable declared to be **nullable**, you will get a compile error that says: